Jtboone1/calender_app/README.md

 It'll run both the server and the client.
 The server will be ran locally on the machine (http://localhost:5000), however if this were a production app, it could just be deployed to a hosting service instead, and then just the client could be distributed.

+# Notifications

+The app has notifications for both SMS and email.
+We have the hourly option for sending notifications set to 3 minutes instead just for testing purposes / for the presentation.

+The format for text messaging is just "+**********".

+So for example, a typical Newfoundland phone number in the text field should be "+17091112222"